floating-ui/floating-ui/.changeset/fix-rn-web-clipping-rect.md

 ---
-"@floating-ui/react-native": patch
+'@floating-ui/react-native': patch
 ---

-fix(react-native): use window dimensions for clipping rect on React Native Web
+fix(react-native): use window dimensions for clipping rect on iOS and web (no impact on Android.
+On web, it fixes the issue of flip/autoPlacement middleware failing to detect overflow, and on iOS, it fixes issue on iPad with custom window sizes.)

-On React Native Web, Dimensions.get('screen') returns full monitor size while Dimensions.get('window') returns the viewport.
-When screen and window differ (e.g. devtools open), flip/autoPlacement middleware failed to detect overflow.
-Now uses window dimensions on web only; native Android/iOS logic unchanged.